trinsic-id/v2-sdk/docs/web/index.md

 # The Trinsic Javascript / Web SDK

 The Trinsic Web SDK makes it easy to interact with the Trinsic API from any client-side web application.
-The most recent version of the library can be found on ____.
-You can find the SDKs source on [Github](https://github.com/trinsic-id/sdk/web).
+You can find the SDKs source on [Github](https://github.com/trinsic-id/sdk/tree/main/web).

 ## Installation
 Install the package for Node or Browser from [npmjs.com :material-open-in-new:](https://www.npmjs.com/package/@trinsic/trinsic){target=_blank}